 The statue of former US president, Ronald Reagan guards the end of the square.

 Accommodation TIP: There’s a very nice hotel at the southern side of the park, the IberoStar Grand Hotel Budapest, a 5-star boutique hotel with a great resturant.

 Falk Miksa Street – An Avenue for Art Lovers

 Falk Miksa utca is a charming street starting at the northern part of the Parliament and taking you to Szt.
 István körút on Grand Boulevard.

 Almost every other building houses an Antique Shop or Gallery, so if you want to pick up some great Art deco, baroque or modern artwork at affordable price.

-According to an urban legend Peter Falk was a great-grandson of Miksa Falk – a 19. century Hungarian writer and politician, chief editor of the German Pester Lloyd newspaper) was added in late 2013.
+According to an urban legend Peter Falk was a great-grandson of Miksa Falk – a 19. century Hungarian writer and politician, chief editor of the German Pester Lloyd newspaper- was